nowar-fonts/Nowar-CnC/README.md

 ### Build Your Flavor

 Put Source Han Sans OTF files to `source/shs/`.
+Then, run
 ```bash
 make -j<threads> IDH_JOBS=<threads>
 ```

-The font pack will be in `out/`
+The font pack will be in `out/`.

 ## Credit